r-bioinformatics/edgePy/docs/source/CONTRIBUTING.md

 py36-docs -> test building of HTML docs
 ```

-Choose a group to run with the following syntax:
+Choose a specific group to run with the following syntax:

 ```bash
 ❯ cd edgePy